 Over the last thirty years Jude has exhibited her work in Australia, New Zealand, Germany and the USA.
 She has been awarded residencies in France, Italy and New Zealand and has taught at a variety of art schools including Auckland University, the Australian National University and most recently at the National Art School (Sydney).
 In 2005 and 2008 Jude won the Portia Geach Memorial Award for Portraiture and in 2014 she was a finalist in the Archibald Prize.

-In 2016 Jude Rae was the recipient of the prestigious Bulgari Prize awarded in partnership with the Art Gallery of NSW and in 2017 a survey of her work was held at the Australian National University Drill Hall Gallery.
+In 2016 Jude Rae was the recipient of the prestigious Bulgari Award presented in partnership with the Art Gallery of NSW and in 2017 a survey of her work was held at the Australian National University Drill Hall Gallery.
 Her work is held in major public and private collections in Australia, New Zealand, UK and USA.